 Cookbooks and websites are great sources for finding recipes, but sometimes you need help putting together a whole meal!
 The Diabetes Plate Method is a simple way to build healthy, balanced meals with no carb-counting or measuring needed.
 Here we have 6 simple, balanced meals, featuring recipes from Diabetes Food Hub to help you plan meals this week.

-For Mother’s Day, four Team Tackle football players huddled up to talk about diabetes, healthy eating, and their moms.Dont’a Hightower, Brendon Ayanbadejo, and brothers Reid and Blake Ferguson share something in common beyond football—amazing mothers on the sidelines.
-As part of the American Diabetes Association’s Team Tackle, these players raise awareness of diabetes and offer support to the many families affected by this condition in the United States.
+For Mother’s Day, four NCAA and NFL football players huddled up to talk about diabetes, healthy eating, and their moms.Dont’a Hightower, Brendon Ayanbadejo, and brothers Reid and Blake Ferguson share something in common beyond football—amazing mothers on the sidelines.

 This Mother’s Day, Hightower, Ayanbedejo, and the Ferguson brothers tell us how diabetes impacts their families.
 They also divulge their favorite recipes, teaming up with a dietitian at Diabetes Food Hub to make the ingredients even more nutritious.